-Students will receive information regarding checking into the residence hall with their assignment letter.
-Please follow these directions to avoid delays and confusion on your scheduled check-in day
+Students will receive information regarding checking into the residence hall as part of their assignment notification.
+Please follow these directions to avoid delays and confusion on your scheduled check-in day.

 No provisions can be made for students who wish to arrive early.
 Students with transportation problems should plan to take commercial transportation to the College and have their belongings shipped to their campus address or brought at a time convenient to their families.
 Students who arrive before their scheduled check-in day and time will be assessed a \$25.00 per day charge applied to their account and may be held liable through the campus judicial system.